What Makes Us Unique?

 - Auditory discrimination; example: distinguishing the difference between bin and pin

-In addition, your child and you will enjoy hours of educational and entertaining reading that spans many literature styles.
-You’ll find traditional stories such as The Crow and the Pitcher and The Lion and the Mouse, as well as new stories and poems written exclusively for Miss Humblebee's Academy, all richly illustrated.
+In addition, your child and you will enjoy hours of educational and entertaining reading that spans many literature styles, in both English and Spanish.

-Miss Humblebee’s Academy Math helps preschool through kindergarten-aged children develop skills required by the National Council of Teachers of Mathematics (NCTM), the Head Start Child Development and Early Learning Framework, and the Common Core State Standards.
-Children learn basic concepts and gain a strong foundation in number recognition, counting, and writing.
+Miss Humblebee’s Academy Math helps preschool through kindergarten-aged children develop skills required by state and national standards for early learning and K-12 school readiness.; Children learn basic concepts and gain a strong foundation in number recognition, counting, and writing.
 The curriculum gradually grows more challenging as the child advances.